Multiclass Online Learnability under Bandit Feedback: Introduction

-Unlike the full-information setting, where the online learnability of a hypothesis class $\mathcal{H}$ has been fully characterized in both the realizable and agnostic settings, less is known about online learnability under bandit feedback.
+Unlike the full-information setting, where online learnability of a hypothesis class $\mathcal{H}$ has been fully characterized in both the realizable and agnostic settings, less is known about online learnability under bandit feedback.
 Indeed, the first work on characterizing bandit online learnability is due to \cite*{DanielyERMprinciple}.
-They give a dimension named the Bandit Littlestone dimension (BLdim), and show that it exactly characterizes the bandit online learnability of deterministic learners in the realizable setting.
-Following this work, \cite{daniely2013price} study the price of bandit feedback by quantifying the ratio of optimal error rates between the two feedback models in the realizable and agnostic settings.
-Along the way, they relate the Bandit Littlestone dimension to the multiclass extension of the Littlestone dimension (Ldim) \citep{Littlestone1987LearningQW, DanielyERMprinciple} and show that $\text{BL}(\mathcal{H}) \leq 4|\mathcal{Y}|\ln(|\mathcal{Y}|)\text{L}(\mathcal{H})$, where $\text{BL}(\mathcal{H})$ is the BLdim of $\mathcal{H}$, $\text{L}(\mathcal{H})$ is the Ldim of $\mathcal{H}$, and $|\mathcal{Y}|$ denotes the size of the label space $\mathcal{Y}$.
-Using the inequality $\text{L}(\mathcal{H}) \leq \text{BL}(\mathcal{H}) \leq 4|\mathcal{Y}|\ln(|\mathcal{Y}|)\text{L}(\mathcal{H})$, they infer that BLdim characterizes realizable online learnability under bandit feedback when $|\mathcal{Y}|$ is finite.
+They introduce a dimension named the Bandit Littlestone dimension (BLdim), and show that it exactly characterizes the bandit online learnability of deterministic learners in the realizable setting.
+Even prior to that, \cite{auer1999structural} related the Bandit Littlestone dimension (which is the optimal deterministic mistake bound with bandit feedback) to the multiclass extension of the Littlestone dimension (Ldim) \citep{Littlestone1987LearningQW, DanielyERMprinciple} and showed that $\text{BL}(\mathcal{H}) = O (|\mathcal{Y}|\log(|\mathcal{Y}|)\text{L}(\mathcal{H}))$, where $\text{BL}(\mathcal{H})$ is the BLdim of $\mathcal{H}$, $\text{L}(\mathcal{H})$ is the Ldim of $\mathcal{H}$, and $|\mathcal{Y}|$ denotes the size of the label space $\mathcal{Y}$.
+Following the work of \cite{DanielyERMprinciple}, \cite{daniely2013price} studies the price of bandit feedback by quantifying the ratio between optimal error rates of the two feedback models in the realizable and agnostic settings.
+Using the inequality $\text{L}(\mathcal{H}) \leq \text{BL}(\mathcal{H}) = O(|\mathcal{Y}|\log(|\mathcal{Y}|)\text{L}(\mathcal{H}))$, they infer that BLdim characterizes realizable online learnability under bandit feedback when $|\mathcal{Y}|$ is finite.
 Later, \cite{long2017new} and \cite{geneson2021note} proved that this upperbound on BLdim is the best possible up to a leading constant.
-Moving beyond the realizable setting, \cite{daniely2013price} also give an agnostic online learner whose expected regret, under bandit feedback, is at most $O\left(\sqrt{\text{L}(\mathcal{H})|\mathcal{Y}|T\log(T|\mathcal{Y}|)}\right)$.
-As a corollary, when $|\mathcal{Y}|$ is finite, they infer that the BLdim qualitatively characterizes agnostic bandit online learnability.
-In addition, \cite{daniely2013price} note a gap of $\tilde{O}(\sqrt{|\mathcal{Y}|})$ between their upperbound in the bandit setting and the known lowerbound of $\Omega(\sqrt{\text{L}(\mathcal{H}) \, T})$ in the full-information setting.
-Accordingly, they ask whether a tighter quantitative characterization of bandit learnability is possible in the agnostic setting.
-In fact, it is unclear whether BLdim characterizes bandit online learnability when $|\mathcal{Y}|$ is unbounded.
+They also found the exact optimal leading constant.